wolberlab/OpenMMDL/README.md

     openmmdl_simulation -f {path/to/folder_name} -t {path/to/topology} -s {path/to/script} -l {path/to/ligand}

-## OpenMMDL-Analysis
+## OpenMMDL Analysis

-OpenMMDL-Analysis performs an analysis of the MD simulation obtained from OpenMMDL-Simulation.
+**OpenMMDL Analysis** performs an analysis of the MD simulation obtained from **OpenMMDL Simulation**.
 It analyzes the protein-ligand complex interactions throughout the MD trajectory, delivering the list of all possible interactions.
-In addition, it generates interaction fingerprints, provides the most occurring binding modes , and displays the transitions between the separate binding modes.
+In addition, it generates interaction fingerprints, provides the most occurring so called Binding Modes and displays the transitions between the separate binding modes.

 If there is no ligand given, OpenMMDL-Analysis will instead analyze the trajectory on stable watermolecules and cluster those at positions where in at least 75% of the MD a watermolecule is present.
 Outputs include a PDB with representative waters